 If you have a reliable car and enjoy driving, there are plenty of ways to make some extra income using your vehicle.

 14. Drive for Uber or Lyft

-In my podcast interview with Harry Campbell, Harry shares how he made money by driving people around as a driver for Uber and Lyft.
+In my podcast interview with Harry Campbell, Harry shares how he made money by driving people around as a driver for companies like Uber.
 If you’ve got a car and don’t mind driving, this may be the perfect side hustle for you.
 You can set your own hours and choose which jobs you will and won’t take, meaning you are in control of your income when you choose this side hustle.